elephantscale/es-training-new/terraform/Version2/managing-terraform-state.md

         * The "default" workspace can never be deleted
         * Deleting a workspace does **not** destroy the resources, it just leaves them unmanaged
 ---

+## Local Backends and Workspaces

+* The location of the terraform state files is called the "backend"
+* When the state file is kept in the same directory as the *.tf files, then we are using what is called a local backend
+  * This is the default for terraform "out of the box"
+* Each workspace manages its own copy of the AWS resources but they all use the same *tf files
+  * The amount of "isolation" between functional groups is quite low
+  * It is easy for test to make changes that break the dev configuration

 ## Remote Backends

-* Each Terraform configuration specifies where the state files are kept
+* Each Terraform configuration has a location where the state files are kept
     * This is called the "backend"
     * The default is to use files in the local directory
     * This is what we have been using so far